 Gunhild A. Stordalen is the founder and executive chair of EAT.
 She is a driving force linking climate, health and sustainability issues across sectors to transform the global food system.

-Gunhild sits on several boards and advises on councils including the United Nation’s Scaling Up Nutrition (SUN) Movement Lead Group, the World Economic Forum (WEF) Stewardship Board on Food Systems, the British Telecom Group’s Committee for Sustainable and Responsible Business, the Global Alliance for Improved Nutrition (GAIN) Partnership Council, and the international advisory board of the SRC.
-In addition, Gunhild is an ambassador for Friends of Ocean action and a member of the High-Level Panel for a Sustainable Ocean Economy (HLP) for the Blue Economy, A HELENA member, and a part of the International Leadership Committee for a Net Zero NHS.
+Gunhild sits on several boards and advises on councils including the United Nation’s Scaling Up Nutrition (SUN) Movement Lead Group, the World Economic Forum (WEF) Stewardship Board on Food Systems, REQ Capital Advisory Board, the UNICEF’s Advisory Group, member of Africa Europe Women Leaders Network, and the international advisory board of the SRC.
+In addition, Gunhild is an ambassador for Friends of Ocean action, a member of the High-Level Panel for a Sustainable Ocean Economy (HLP) for the Blue Economy, A HELENA member, and a part of the International Leadership Committee for a Net Zero NHS.

 Gunhild is a published scientist and a renowned public speaker with a distinct, personal voice and a passionate commitment to food system transformation.
 WWF Sweden named her “Environmental Hero of the Year” in 2014 and in 2015 she was appointed a Young Global Leader by WEF.
 She has been ranked among the 150 most influential business communicators in Sweden by the news magazine Resumé and among the 100 most powerful women in Norway by the financial magazine Kapital, most recently in 2021.
 In 2019, she was awarded with the UN Foundation “Global Leadership Award” for her groundbreaking work transforming the global food system for people and planet.
 She has also been listed among the 25 most influential female leaders shaping the climate agenda in 2019, and number 39 on the top 100 leaders influencing Norwegian agriculture by Nationen and Bondebladet.

 Gunhild is a medical doctor from the University of Oslo and holds a PhD in pathology/orthopedic surgery.
 She is a Norwegian national.